Calling all community photographers!

 By entering the contest, entrants grant Peridot Publishing a royalty-free, perpetual, non-exclusive license to display, distribute, reproduce and create derivative works of the entries, in whole or in part, in any media now existing or subsequently developed, for any educational, promotional, publicity, exhibition, archival, scholarly, and all other standard Peridot Publishing purposes.
 Any photograph reproduced will include a photographer credit as feasible.
 Peridot Publishing will not be required to pay any additional consideration or seek any additional approval in connection with such uses.

 OK, I’m cool with that, but let’s talk about the really important question: Are you going to crop my photo?

 We don’t want to or intend to, but Peridot Publishing reserves the right to crop as needed, taking care not to compromise the integrity of the image.
-The winning cover image, for instance, is approximately 5.5 inches wide by 8.5 inches tall.
+The winning cover image, for instance, will be placed on an 8.375″ x 10.875″ cover.
 Photos that don’t already come in at those precise dimensions will have to be adjusted accordingly.
 Other instances of filling available space are occasionally inevitable.
 Again, however, we make great strides to preserve the integrity of the image as submitted.

 So can I submit my image after I’ve altered it?